Some Fundamental Theorems in Mathematics: Open problems

-The importance of a result is also related to related to {\bf open problems} attached to the theorem.
-Open problems fuel new research and new concepts.
-Of course this is a moving target but any ``value functional" for ``fundamental theorems" is time dependent and a bit also a matter of {\bf fashion}, {\bf entertainment} (TV series like ``Numbers" or Hollywood movies like ``good will hunting" changed the value) and under the influence of {\bf big shot mathematicians} which serve as ``influencers".
-Some of the problems have {\bf prizes} attached like the {\bf 23 problems of Hilbert}, the {\bf 15 problems of Simon} \cite{Simon15Problems}, the {\bf 18 problems of Smale}, or the {\bf 10 Millenium problems}.
-There are beautiful open problems in any major field and building a ranking would be as difficult as ranking theorems.
 There appears to be wide consensus that the {\bf Riemann hypothesis} is the most important open problem in mathematics.
 It states that the roots of the Riemann zeta function are all located on the axes ${\rm Re}(z)=1/2$.
-In number theory, the {\bf prime twin problem} or the {\bf Goldbach problem} have a high exposure as they can be explained to a general audience without mathematics background.
-For some reason, an equally simple problem, the {\bf Landau problem} asking whether there are infinitely many primes of the form $n^2+1$ is less well known.
-In recent years, due to an alleged proof by Shinichi Mochizuki of the ABC conjecture using a new theory called {\bf Inner-Universal Teichmuller Theory} (IUT) which so far is not accepted by the main mathematical community despite strong efforts.
+In number theory, the {\bf prime twin problem} or the {\bf Goldbach problem} have a high exposure because they can be explained to a general audience without mathematics background.
+For some reason, an equally simple problem, the {\bf Landau problem} asking whether there are infinitely many primes of the form $n^2+1$ is much less well known.
+In recent years, due to an alleged proof by Shinichi Mochizuki of the ABC conjecture using a new theory called {\bf Inter-Universal Teichm\"uller Theory} (IUT) which so far is not accepted by the main mathematical community despite strong efforts.
 But it has put the ABC conjecture from 1985 in the spot light like \cite{WolchoverABC}.
 It has been described in \cite{GoldFeld1996} as the most important problem in Diophantine equations.
 It can be expressed using the {\bf quality} $Q(a,b,c)$ of three integers $a,b,c$ which is $Q(a,b,c)=\log(c)/\log({\rm rad}(abc))$, where the {\bf radical} ${\rm rad}(n)$ of a number $n$ is the product of the distinct prime factors of $n$.
 The ABC conjecture is that for any real number $q>1$ there exist only finitely many triples $(a,b,c)$ of positive relatively prime integers with $a+b=c$ for which $Q(a,b,c)>q$.
 The triple with the highest quality so far is $(a,b,c)=(2,3^{10} 109, 23^5)$; its quality is $Q=1.6299$.
 And then there are entire collections of conjectures, one being the {\bf Langlands program} which relates different parts of mathematics like number theory, algebra, representation theory or algebraic geometry.
-I myself can not appreciate this program because I would need first to understand it.
+I myself can not appreciate this program yet because I need first to understand it.
 My personal favorite problem is the {\bf entropy problem} in smooth dynamical systems theory \cite{Katok2007}.
-The Kolmogorov-Sinai entropy of a smooth dynamical system can be described using Lyapunov exponents.
-For many systems like smooth convex billiards, one measures positive entropy but can not prove it.
-An example is the table $x^4+y^4=1$ \cite{JeKn96}.
-For ergodic theory see \cite{CFS,DGS,Friedman,Sinai}
+The {\bf Kolmogorov-Sinai entropy} of a smooth dynamical system can be described using Lyapunov exponents.
+For many systems like smooth convex billiards, one measures positive entropy but is unable to prove it.
+An example is the real analytic $l^4$ table $x^4+y^4=1$ \cite{JeKn96}.
+For ergodic theory, see \cite{CFS,DGS,Friedman,Sinai}.